 CLYDE MARCUS – GAME SHOW HOST

-THE NIGHTMARE PLAYERS: CHATTY NEIGHBOR, GROSS COWORKER, PUSHY BOSS, OBNOXIOUS DRUNK, TECH MOGUL, CHILD 1, CHILD 2, AND CHILD 3
+THE NIGHTMARE PLAYERS: CHATTY NEIGHBOR, GROSS COWORKER, PARTISAN EXTREMIST, OBNOXIOUS DRUNK, TECH MOGUL, CHILD 1, CHILD 2, AND CHILD 3

 SCENE: INSIDE WALLY’S HEAD DURING A NIGHTMARE

 (WALLY is wandering around in the darkness of his own subconscious.
 As he looks around apprehensively at the unknown terrain, he comes across a bright light, and discovers a television studio.
 CLYDE MARCUS, a man in a loud, slick suit and holding a microphone, advances upon him.
 CLYDE always speaks like he’s smiling, especially when he says something sarcastic.)